Adroiti/docs-for-code-review-tools/Cppcheck/variableScope.md

 ## Description

-The scope of the variable `varname` can be reduced.
+The scope of the variable can be reduced.
 Warning: Be careful when fixing this message, especially when there are inner loops.
 Here is an example where cppcheck will write that the scope for `i` can be reduced: void f(int x)
 {
     int i = 0;